-Safety:

-Infants will have continuous monitoring of vital signs, oxygen saturation, movements and adverse events to determine the safety of morphine.
+Safety: Infants will have continuous monitoring of vital signs, oxygen saturation, movements and adverse events to determine the safety of morphine.

-Pharmacodynamics:

-The Neonatal Infant Pain (NIP) and Premature Infant Pain Profile (PIPP) will be performed at baseline, (prior to drug administration) and at pre-determined time intervals after the dose to assess pain for the efficacy of morphine.
+Pharmacodynamics: The Neonatal Infant Pain (NIP) and Premature Infant Pain at pre-determined time intervals after the dose to assess pain for the efficacy of morphine.